 In addition to using a drink tracker, here are some small steps you can take to help balance yourself and drink responsibly:

-Set goals for yourself.
-By creating a drinking strategy, map out how many drinks you want to have, either daily or weekly, to maintain responsible drinking habits.
+- Set goals for yourself.
+By creating a drinking strategy, map out how many drinks you want to have daily or weekly, to maintain responsible drinking habits.

-Count and measure your drinks.
-If you are in a public area like a bar, you can also ask the bartender to help keep your drinks measured according to your goals.
+- Count and measure your drinks.
+If you are in a public area like a bar, you can ask the bartender to help keep your drinks measured according to your goals.

-Plan to handle urges to drink.
-When you feel an urge to go beyond your drinking goals, find an alternative to get yourself away from a tempting situation.
+- Plan to handle urges to drink.
+When you urge to go beyond your drinking goals, find an alternative to get yourself away from a tempting situation.

 People often confuse drinking alcohol with alcoholism, fueling a stigma that isn’t true.
 Drinking alcohol is not inherently bad, but drinking out of moderation can cause physical, behavioral, and emotional damage.
-Furthermore, certain groups of people should not drink alcohol at all, and doing so can cause serious health problems.
+Furthermore, certain groups of people should not drink alcohol at all, which can cause serious health problems.

 You shouldn’t drink alcohol if you are:

-Taking medication or suffer from a medical condition in which alcohol can worsen.
+- Taking medication or suffering from a medical condition in which alcohol can worsen.

 Moreover, the signs that drinking is turning into a condition can be:

-These are signs that someone close to them could recognize; however, outside relationships, such as a coworker, could recognize variations or progressions in a worsening situation.
+These are signs that someone close to them could recognize; however, outside relationships, such as coworkers, could recognize variations or progressions in a worsening situation.

 Short-Term Health Risks

-These are indications that their drinking is getting out of their control, and are likely unable to quit drinking on their own.
+These are indications that their drinking is getting out of their control, and they are likely unable to quit drinking independently.
 If you or someone you know is experiencing more frequent alcohol-related accidents, consider reaching out to an addiction specialist for information about getting help.